backstage/backstage/docs/glossary.md

 ---
 id: Glossary
 title: Backstage Glossary
-description:
+# prettier-ignore
-  List of all abbreviations, terms, phrases used in Backstage together with its explainations.
+description: List of all abbreviations, terms, phrases used in Backstage together with its explanations.
 ---

 # Backstage Glossary